 They would play games where they pick a picture from a pile of pictures with word pairs such like sick (long sound at the start) and tick (short sound at the start).
 The therapist can’t see which picture.
 Your child says the name of the picture and the therapist points to the one she hears.

 The idea is that if your child says tick and the therapist points to tick, but your child meant sick, they realise that they need to use a short sound instead.

-The other type is an inconsistent phonological disorder.
+The other common type of speech disorder in children is an inconsistent phonological disorder.
 The problem here is with selecting and sequencing speech sounds correctly.
 It means that your child will say the same target word (the word they’re trying to say) differently each time they say it.
 So seven might be teben, deben, seben.